cityofaustin/atd-citybase/README.md

 ### Logging

 Logs that are emitted are also sent to AWS Cloudwatch using [watchtower/](https://pypi.org/project/watchtower/), the log groups are named based on the environment variable used when spinning up the stack, `/dts/citybase/postback/{knack_env}`.
 Log streams are named based on the date in the YYYY/mm/dd format.
 Development logs have a 3 day retention rate, production and staging logs never expire.

+There is a Metric filter for the /dts/citybase/postback/production cloudwatch log so that if it finds a 500 in the log stream, it will send an email to [Chia](https://github.com/chiaberry)

 ## Deployment lifecycle